sarkarlab/MVsim/README.md

 Installation and setup for the Web App:
 1. Setting up the webserver by following the instruction in: https://www.mathworks.com/help/webappserver/ug/set-up-matlab-web-app-server.html
 2. Staring the Webserver following the instructions in: [link]
-3. Coping the MVSimMultiDomainV2.3.ctf file to  the default /local/MathWorks/webapps/R2019b/apps/ location
+3. Coping the ctf file to  the default /local/MathWorks/webapps/R2019b/apps/ location

 The directory MVSim contains the following uncompiled files and folders for the model: